 With various Kagyu and Nyingma traditions the term mahamudra is very often used in the title of publications teaching the techniques for shamatha and vipashyana meditation.

-The word mahamudra has taken on many different meanings and it is easy to be confused about the meaning if the proper context is not understood or the particular technical definition used in a specific Buddhist practice tradition is not clearly defined.
+The word mahamudra has taken on many different meanings and it is easy to be confused about the scope if the proper context is not understood or the particular technical definition used in a specific Buddhist practice tradition is not clearly defined.